Atracsys/SlicerAstmPhantomTest/README.md

 # Material<a name="material"></a>
 To perform the test, the following items are necessary:
-- [ ] A **phantom** with an array of divots and a reference tracked array rigidly attached.
-See the [standard](https://www.astm.org/f2554-18.html) for requirements and recommendations for its design and manufacturing.
+- [ ] A **phantom** with a distribution of divots and a reference tracked array rigidly attached.
+See the [standard](https://www.astm.org/f2554-18.html) for requirements and recommendations regarding phantom design and manufacturing.
 - [ ] The tested **tracking system**, typically including
   - [ ] A **pointer** composed of a tracked array and a shaft with a pointy end fitting the divots.
   - [ ] A **tracker** which spatially locates the various arrays aforementionned.
 Various technologies can be utilized (optical, magnetic, etc).